nicad/duckdb-file-tools/EXTENSION_PLAN.md

    - Handles any file type (text, binary, images, etc.)
    - Can be combined with compression and processing functions

-**Planned Enhancements - PENDING**
-1. exclude pattern: skip files matching a glob, for example `'.git/**'` would skip all git repos
-2. ignore_case true/false for file name matching, for example `'*.csv'` would match .csv or .CSV
-5. `permission_errors` optional argument can be 'ignore', 'print', 'fail' (default is 'ignore')
-6. `symlink` optional argument can be 'follow', 'skip' (default is 'skip') - follow will include loop detection when implemented

 #### Phase 5: Age Encryption Integration - **IMPLEMENTED**

 **Age Encryption/Decryption API Implementation**